bediger4000/aho-corasick-matching/README.md

 It only matches ASCII keywords.
 It can handle UTF-8 input as the string-to-be-matched (it just skips non-ASCII bytes), but not as the pattern keywords.

+I ran it with GNU CC address sanitation and undefined behavior flags, and it passed both without a peep.
+Running it under `valgrind` shows no memory leaks.
+GNU CC coverage testing shows that almost every line except error handling code gets executed.